andy7937/message-app/README.md

 go into backend folder in terminal - start node server.js
 go into frontend folder in terminal - npm start

+make sure to be in backend
 to push to heroku
 git add .
 git commit -m "Initial commit" heroku git:remote -a message-app git push heroku master heroku login

+make sure to be in frontend
+npm run build

 To turn off mongoDB service
 win r, services.msc, MongoDB Server